DemirCodes/jira/README.md

 # Jira-Like Multi-Tenant Issue Tracking Platform

-## Project Overview

-This project is an experimental Jira-like issue tracking system focused primarily on database architecture and scalable SaaS design.

-The goal of this project is to design a production-grade PostgreSQL schema capable of supporting a modern issue tracking platform similar to Jira, Linear or GitHub Issues.
+A production-grade **multi-tenant issue tracking system architecture** inspired by modern tools such as:

+- Jira
+- Linear
+- GitHub Issues

+This project focuses on designing a **secure, scalable and production-ready PostgreSQL database architecture** that can support a modern SaaS issue tracking platform.

-The system is designed as a multi-tenant SaaS architecture where multiple organizations can manage their own projects, sites and issues while sharing the same infrastructure.
+The system is designed using **containerized services** and follows **multi-tenant SaaS principles** to support multiple organizations within the same infrastructure.

-At the moment the main focus of the project is the database architecture.
-Backend services and a web interface will be added later.

 ---

-## Planned System Architecture
+# System Architecture

-Due to budget limitations the system is implemented using containerized services instead of a large distributed infrastructure.
+Due to budget limitations the platform is designed using a **container based architecture** where each major component runs in its own container.

-The system will run using three main containers.

-System flow:
+System architecture overview:

+                 ┌───────────────┐
+                 │     NGINX     │
-NGINX Reverse Proxy
+                 │ Reverse Proxy │
+                 └───────┬───────┘
                          │
-        │
- ┌───────────────┬───────────────┬───────────────┐
+    ┌────────────────────┼────────────────────┐
     │                    │                    │
+    ┌──────────────┐ ┌──────────────┐ ┌──────────────┐
-DATABASE       BACKEND         FRONTEND
+    │ DATABASE     │ │ BACKEND      │ │ FRONTEND     │
-PostgreSQL     Node.js API     React App
+    │ PostgreSQL   │ │ Node.js API  │ │ React App    │
-Container      Container       Container
+    │ Container    │ │ Container    │ │ Container    │
+    └──────────────┘ └──────────────┘ └──────────────┘

 ---

-## Container Responsibilities
+# Container Responsibilities

-Database Container
+## Database Container

-PostgreSQL is responsible for:
+The database layer is implemented using **PostgreSQL** and contains the core business logic of the platform.

+Responsibilities:

-- multi-tenant schema design
+- Multi-tenant relational schema
-- role based authorization logic
+- Role-based access control
-- stored procedures
+- Stored procedures
+- Trigger based role validation
-- triggers
+- Data integrity constraints
-- audit logging
+- Audit logging
-- relational data integrity
+- Soft delete patterns

+The database is designed to support **production scale SaaS systems**.

+---

-Backend Container
+## Backend / API Container

-The backend service will handle:
+The backend service provides the application API and business logic.

+Responsibilities:

+- Authentication
+- Authorization
 - API endpoints
-- authentication
-- authorization
-- business logic
+- Business logic
-- database communication
+- Database communication

-Technologies planned:
+Technology stack:

 - Node.js
 - TypeScript
+- REST API architecture

+---

-Frontend Container
+## Frontend Container

-The user interface will provide:
+The frontend provides the user interface for interacting with the platform.

+Features planned:

-- organization management
+- Organization management
-- project dashboards
+- Project dashboards
-- issue tracking UI
+- Issue tracking interface

-Technologies planned:
+- Team collaboration tools

+Technology stack:

 - React.js
 - HTML